codefresh-io/venona/charts/cf-runtime/README.md

 - Charts **7.1.1–7.4.3** have a bug because of which the following feature does not work: [“Secret Store — Kubernetes-Runtime Secret”](https://codefresh.io/docs/docs/integrations/secret-storage/#secret-store-setup-for-codefresh-runner-installation).

+- There is [known issue](https://github.com/hashicorp/consul/issues/20722) of **hashicorp/consul** behaviour.
+If consul fails with the error `refusing to rejoin cluster because the server has been offline for more than the configured server_rejoin_age_max - consider wiping your data dir` after runtime upgrade, try to wipe out the consul volume with config data.

 ### To 2.x

 This major release renames and deprecated several values in the chart.
 Most of the workload templates have been refactored.